2024-10-28

 Why should I care about running test methods in natural order?

 One reason for wanting the test methods to run in the order in which they appear in the source file is because we usually test fundamental operations of our software before we test operations that depend upon them.
 (Note: it is the operations of the components under test that depend upon each other, not the tests themselves that depend upon each other!)
-So, if a fundamental operation fails, we want that to be the very first error that will be reported.
+So, if a fundamental operation fails, we want that to be the very first error that gets reported.

 Tests of operations that rely upon an operation whose test has failed might as well be skipped, because they can all be expected to fail.
 Reporting those failures before the failure of the more fundamental operation is an act of sabotage against the developer, because it is sending us looking for problems in places where there are no problems to be found, and it is making it more difficult for us to locate the real problem, which typically lies in the test that failed first in the source file.